maylands-rotary/rotary/Constitution.md

 ## ARTICLE II LOCALITY OF THIS CLUB
 The locality of this Club is as follows:
-> Generally, but not restricted to, the city of Maylands, Bayswater WA, and surrounding area.
+> Generally, but not restricted to, the suburb of Maylands, city of Bayswater WA, and surrounding area.

 ## ARTICLE III OBJECTS AND PURPOSES OF THIS CLUB